Does Misdiagnosis Qualify as Medical Malpractice?

 - The healthcare provider’s negligence caused harm.
 For example, your doctor does a biopsy on a breast lesion, but the pathologist states that it is benign.
 However, four months later it is found the lesion you had is in fact cancer which has spread; the previous biopsy results are reread and confirmed to be cancerous.
 In this case, the pathologist has been negligent, and you have a malpractice case.

-To determine if you have a medical malpractice case, call our medical malpractice lawyer at Burnetti P.A.
-It is important to first speak to a medical malpractice lawyer so that they can help determine if you have a case.
-Our medical malpractice lawyer will obtain your medical records and get a medical expert to evaluate them.
+To determine if you have a medical malpractice case, call our Florida misdiagnosis lawyers at Burnetti P.A.
+It is important to first speak to a lawyer so that they can help determine if you have a case.
+Our attorneys will obtain your medical records and get a medical expert to evaluate them.
 If there has been a misdiagnosis, there are very good chances that you will win the case.